How We Made the Site

 In The Beginning…

 The Fairview Website is the running labor of love of a handful of IB Diploma candidates and AP students, who conceived the undertaking in early 2010.
-Former NHS Co-President Alexander Atallah, who has since graduated and now attends Stanford University, assembled a small team of unique sophomores and juniors to begin architecting the site.
+Alexander Atallah, who has since graduated and attends Stanford University, assembled a small team of sophomores and juniors to begin architecting the site.

 Gaining the confidence of BVSD security staff was not as easy.
-Impenetrable web security is an integral aspect of every school system, and making sure that your personal information is safe has been everyone's utmost priority.
+Impenetrable web security is an integral aspect of every school system, and making sure that users' personal information is safe was of utmost importance.
 After weeks of blueprinting and prototyping, however, BVSD IT joined the web team as a willing and supportive partner, thanks to the efforts of Mr. Mark Morfin, BVSD CIO Andrew Moore, and their colleagues.

 Something From Nothing: the Building Commences